ReactionMechanismGenerator/T3/docs/installation.md

 ## Install dependencies
 T3 requires RMG-Py, RMG-databse and ARC to function correctly.
-In order install the necessary dependencies, you can follow either option below.<br>
+In order to install the necessary dependencies, you can follow either option below.<br>
 ### Option 1:
 - Navigate to the T3 folder, depending on where you cloned it to.
 - Open a terminal in the T3 folder, and type the following: